dipaco/balu-python/README.md

 ## Installation:
 ### Mac OS:
-1. Download and install `pip`:
+1. Download and install `pip` if you haven't:

  - curl https://bootstrap.pypa.io/ez_setup.py -o - | sudo python

  - sudo easy_install pip

-   We recommend to use a virtual environment to isolate the library from the system installed packages.
    Usually, if you use virtual environment step (1) is not required.

 2. Install `balu-python` using pip: